foscraft/musixmatch_lyrics_cli_app/README.md

         pip3 install -r requirements.txt

-3. Create a file api_key.py and pass your  API key inside of the file as below:
+3. Create a .env file and pass your  API key inside of the file as below:

         api_key = "&apikey=YOUR_API_KEY"